openkfw/qupo/README.md

    For running the application within docker container set the `REACT_APP_API_URL` environment variable to `http://api:8000`.

-   For the backend:
+   **For the backend:**

    ```(bash)
    cp ./api/.env_example api.env
    ```

-   The environemt variables for the backend are the same as for the local deployment.
+   The environment variables for the backend are the same as for the local deployment.

 1. In your bash run the docker containers with: